stolostron/rhacm-docs/_pages/cheat_custom.md

 render_with_liquid: false
 ---

 You can customize your system to better suit the workflow and processes we use.
+If you are new to the tools and procedures we use, some of these customizations might help you get used to them.
+They can also help you complete tasks faster by removing the need for repetitive steps or commands that we often use.

 ## `zsh` show current branch